Chapter 1: Pilot: Running

 The stranger forced the boy into his feet again pulling hard his hair.
 The little boy let escape a keening sound, and Angel lost it.

 'Shit' was all Riley managed to think before he was punched in the gut, and all the air got stolen out of his lungs.
-Riley tried to duck him, but he wasn't fast enough and Angel's fist slammed into his jaw.
+Riley tried to duck, but he wasn't fast enough and Angel's fist slammed into his jaw.

 Angel looked down again at the pathetic man under him.
 Tightening his grip around his neck, the vampire slammed him against the concrete.

 'What did you do?!'
 The vampire, in full game face, hissed leaning closer.
 Riley found himself staring up into Angel's golden eyes.
-He tried to pry the hand off his neck, but without success.
+He tried to pry the hand off his neck, but couldn't match the vampire's power.

 Angel wanted to kill him.
 Slowly.
 His demon was screaming, growling, claiming for revenge.
 And he agreed.
 From where he was, he could feel his Childe fear, his suffering.
 It was maddening; Angelus was shrieking with joy, every protective instinct had been roused.
 And now that human was going to pay for his Childe's pain.